Top 8 things to look for in BEO software

 - Streamline processes in preparing and executing an event by outlining event logistics.

-- Reduce duplicated efforts and confusion by clearly defining responsibilities and deliverables.
+- Reduce duplicated efforts and confusion by clearly defining responsibilities and deliverables, which can include food and beverage menus and other catering services.

 - Avoid mistakes and oversights because all stakeholders have vital details at their fingertips.